 Restart your Nxt node.
 You should now be able to access the client over HTTPS.
 Note that if you are using a self-signed cert, your browser will prompt you with a number of warnings before loading the page.

 To make management of your node easier, I recommend installing screen.
-It will let you run programs in detachable sessions, and once you start using it you'll wonder how you missed it for so long.
+It will let you run programs in detachable sessions.

 sudo apt-get install screen

-To use screen on your Nxt server, edit run.sh and modify the command:
+To use screen on your Nxt server, create a startup script with the following commands:

-The next time you start the server using run.sh, you will be able to detach from the process by pressing CTRL-A, D. To re-attach the session, enter the command:
+You can detach from the screen session by pressing CTRL-A, D. To re-attach the session, enter the command:

 screen -r nxt